UNCW athletes taking advantage of endorsement deals

 “We at UNCW think it’s a tremendous opportunity for our student athletes,” said UNCW Athletic Director Jimmy Bass.

-Some athletes at UNC Wilmington are already benefitting from this opportunity.
+Some athletes at UNC Wilmington are already benefiting from this opportunity.

 “It’s nice being able to get my name out there, not in these huge companies, but like little companies, just knowing my name, knowing what sport I play, what I do,” said UNCW Women’s Soccer player Hannah Arostegui.
 She just accepted her third offer from a local company, Tama Tea.